CameronStorey/DigitalTools_project/research_project/README.md

 -Dogecoin.
 -Solana.

 These three cryptos give a good spread over the landscape of cyrptocurrencies.
-Bitcoin being the largest and most popular, Dogecoin being a 'meme' coin attracting different demographics of crypto traders and Solana being a newer crypto with different underlying tech.
+Bitcoin being the largest in market capitilisation and most popular, Dogecoin being a 'meme' coin attracting different demographics of crypto traders and Solana being a newer crypto with different underlying tech.

-We hope to discover which coins are most impacted by the central banks and which central banks are the most influential.
+We hope to discover which coins are most impacted by the central bank interest rate changes and what effect these changes have.

 Project Organization
 ------------